zhaone/LaneGCN_ref/README.md

 2.  pull and start a container

     ```shell
-    docker pull zhaone/lanegcn:v1 # cost some time, size: about 30G (with data)
+    docker pull zhaone/lanegcn:v1 # from docker hub. cost some time. size: about 30G (with data)
     sh ./startc.sh # start a container
     # you will get a container_id like: e563f358af72fd60c14c5a5...
     docker exec -it e563(your container_id) /bin/bash